react-native-component/react-native-smart-pull-to-refresh-listview/README.md

 ## Special Props

-* listItemProps: when set this prop, listView will use special 'listRow', the listRow will remove its children when its position is outside viewport of device, and will undo when its position is inside viewport of device.
+* listItemProps: when set this prop, listView will use special 'listRow', the listRow will remove its children to release memory when its position is outside viewport of device, and will undo when its position is inside viewport of device.
 Usually it is used with 'react-native-smart-image-loader'